erymuzuan/rx/docs/Message SLA.md

 API(Your OperationEndpoint) -> Trigger(Your custom trigger) -> Messaging Action(or any trigger action)

-Lets say, once a message is accepted witn 202 HTTP response code at your `OperationEndpoint API`, you want them to be delivered to you adapter and finish executing it with a time period , let's say 15 seconds.
+Lets say, once a message is accepted with 202 HTTP response code at your `OperationEndpoint API`, you want them to be delivered to you adapter and finish executing it with a time period , let's say 15 seconds.

 In your `WorkersConfig` select your config file which contains the `subsriber` for the trigger
 ```json